tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/gcp/README.md

 done
 ```

-To load data and do benchmark, refer to [../LDBC_10TB/README.md](../LDBC_10TB/README.md).
+To load run queries and update the graph, refer to section `Load, Run and Update` in [../LDBC_10TB/README.md](../LDBC_10TB/README.md).

 ## Setup on EKS
-This is the setup of EKS for 1T benchmark.
+This is the setup of EKS for 1T benchmark and smaller data.
 First, create cluster on EKS
 ```
 eksctl create cluster --name test --region us-east-2 --nodegroup-name tgtest --node-type r5.8xlarge --nodes 4 --instance-prefix tg --instance-name eks-test
 ```